 This HR News post was originally published on March 25, 2020.
 On July 18, the DHS extended remote document inspection for an additional 30 days.
-The expiration date for this temporary final rule is now August 19, 2020.
+On August 18, DHS again extended the deadline for another 30 days.
+The expiration date for this temporary final rule is now September 19, 2020.

 On March 20, 2020, the Department of Homeland Security (DHS) and U.S. Immigration and Customs Enforcement announced that it would lessen its restrictions by deferring the physical presence requirements associated with the I-9 document for employers operating remotely due to the COVID-19 outbreak.